-Industry: Retail ShoppingJinsoo and his cross-collaboration team developed a mobile app that is designed with a specific goal of increasing customer retention, visits to retailer, and purchase per visit through digital social mediation.
+Industry: Retail ShoppingOur cross-collaborative team developed a mobile app that is designed with a specific goal of increasing customer retention, visits to retailer, and purchase per visit through digital social mediation.
 The mobile app encouraged moms to mimic their couponing behavior and incentivized them to discover and share coupons as social currency in their community.
 The user experience utilized pointification and several game mechanics to keep the customer engaged.
 Other priorities included minimizing amount of time and number of steps required while using QR-code-based coupon at in-store checkout counter; and streamlining customer data by merging Target.com account with Target loyalty debit card account.

 Industry: Video Streaming ServiceDesigned and prototyped VOD apps for web, desktop, mobile, set-top box and social that augment DIRECTV viewing experience.
 Performed research on consumer behavior and trends to provide forecast on the future of content consumption.
-The team's research goals included understanding a systematic pattern and shift in social behavior that helped pinpoint the directionality of media consumption trend created by consumers.
-Other objectives included identifying the causes behind high subscription cancellation rate and introducing new products that will disrupt the marketplace while maintaining the traditional revenue model.
+Our team's research goals included understanding a systematic pattern and shift in social behavior that helped pinpoint the directionality of media consumption trend created by consumers.
+Other objectives were to identify the causes behind high subscription cancellation rate and introduce new products that will disrupt the marketplace while maintaining its core revenue model.

 Industry: Mobile DeviceA series of usability tests based on user scenarios were conducted and then analyzed to identify varying levels of user pain points while using BlackBerry OS, Home Screen and mobile homepage.
 The result of the tests were identified and ranked based on five key attributes (efficiency, effort and simplicity; findability and visibility; consistency, memorability and recognition; time perception; and predictability and affordance).
-Through the visualization of qualitative and quantitative data gathered during the tests, product team was able to identify high-priority features as well as the time when the quality of experience is at its lowest.
+Through the visualization of qualitative and quantitative data gathered during the tests, our product team was able to identify high-priority features as well as the time when the quality of experience is at its lowest.
 Other experiments included eye tracking and testing UI color combinations under various environmental conditions such as direct sunlight vs. shade to improve accessibility.